Skip to main content

 • Node.js uses CommonJS (require/module.exports) by default

-• ES Modules (import/export) are also supported
+• ES Modules (import/export) are also supported and are becoming the standard for new projects

-• Modules are cached after first load
+• Modules are cached after first load—making every stateful module an accidental singleton

-• Avoid circular dependencies by restructuring code
+• Avoid circular dependencies by extracting shared logic into a separate module

-• Use the path module for cross-platform file paths
+• Use the path module for cross-platform file paths (never concatenate paths with string +)

 • Use the url module for URL parsing and manipulation

-• Node.js wraps every module in a wrapper function, providing local scope and variables like __dirname.
+• Node.js wraps every module in a wrapper function, providing local scope and variables like __dirname